avilamario0301/avilamario0301/README.md

 👋 Hi, I’m Mario Avila, I’m from Venezuela, currently living in the Dominican Republic.

-📫 How to reach me @marioavilalr on instagram. avilamario0301@gmail.com it’s my personal email.
+📫 You can reach me at marioavilalr on Twitter/X or LinkedIn